Civil Investigations

 • Child sexual abuse

-Different jurisdictions have developed their own definitions of what constitutes child abuse and child mistreatment for the purposes of removing a child from a family and/or prosecuting a criminal charge.
+Different jurisdictions have defined what constitutes child abuse and child mistreatment to remove a child from a family and/or prosecute a criminal charge.

 Child Neglect

-Child neglect is generally defined as “the failure of a person responsible for a child’s care and upbringing to safeguard the child’s emotional and physical health and general well-being”.
+Child neglect is “the failure of a person responsible for a child’s care and upbringing to safeguard the child’s emotional and physical health and general well-being.”
 The harm to a child may or may not be the intended consequence.

 The following are types of child neglect: